golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

 * Log level reported (here `inf` indicates an info log)
 * Source module indicated (`log_demo`)

-:::tip Golioth Remote Logging
+:::tip Example of Golioth Remote Logging

+In the precompiled binary we loaded during the [Intro to Golioth](/docs/golioth-exploration) we observed logs being sent to the Golioth servers.

-Golioth utilizes the Zephyr Logging system to make remote logging possible.
+The Golioth Zephyr SDK implements a backend for the Zephyr Logging system to make remote logging possible.
 If you have Zephyr Logging turned on, and have added the Golioth System Client to your project ([we'll get to that](../golioth) in a little while) you can automatically send your logs to the cloud by enabling the backend logging Kconfig symbol:

 ```
 CONFIG_LOG_BACKEND_GOLIOTH=y